 Great thanks for the that.
 I've attached a log file.
 There are no $GPGGA and $GPRMC lines in the log, and also no $GPGNS and $GPGLL lines.
 Mostly $GPGSV data, from what I can see.
 I'm guessing this is not handled either.
 Any chance you know of a third party tool that might convert the GPS data to something handled by QGIS?
 I'll also submit a feature request.
 Should I just ask for GPS live tracking support for $GPGSV data?

-#3 Updated by Chris Lovell almost 5 years ago
+#3 Updated by Chris Lovell about 5 years ago

 I managed to solve this.
 Turns out QGIS does not handle NMEA data with the prefix $GN, only with the prefix $GP.
 The GPS chip on the Panasonic Toughpads is a u-blox M8, so I installed u-blox “U-Centre” software, opened and connected to the COM4 port.
 Then:

 View → Configuration view → NMEA (NMEA Protocol)